COVID-basic-needs/Darcie/README.md

 ## 2. GCP Cloud Functions: Extraneous Routes

+### `soe/ncco.js`

+see this file for more info

+### `soe/watson_webhook.js`

+see this file for more info

 ## 3. GCP Compute Engine VM: Nginx & rTail Docker containers

+Two Docker containers are on one Container-Optimized OS Virtual Machine where [darcel.rocks](https://darcel.rocks) is pointed.

+The Nginx Dockerfile is stock from [Docker Hub](https://hub.docker.io), its config is in `nginx.conf`.

+The rTail Dockerfile is in `rtail-server/Dockerfile`, its config is setup in the dockerfile.

+Contact [Max](mailto:max@sheltertech.org) if you need to know more or adjust that component.

 ## 4. GCP Storage Bucket: [Darcie.me](http://darcie.me) Landing Page